 Milford Town Library Youth Services Children’s Room: (508)-473-2145, extension 216, Supervisor of Youth Services, Sue-Ellen Szymanski, or E-mail the Children’s Room Great Websites for Kids!
 The American Library Association has put other a website which highlights some of the best websites available for kids.
 Students, parents, home-schoolers, and teachers can all find engaging and dynamic content that the ALA’s expert staff has reviewed and recommended.
-Start exploring now
+Start Exploring Now

 |Six-week sessions of programs are offered 3 or 4 times a year for children ages birth through 3rd grade.
 Due to a limited number of openings in each Story Time Program, a lottery is held.
 Adults who want to enter their child’s name in the lottery may register on line or in person at the Library.
 Parents of children who are selected in the lottery will be notified in advance.
 Click here to register on-line.|

 *Flyers and monthly calendars detailing dates and times are available prior to registration for these programs.
-Special events, family programs, and story and craft programs are listed here on our monthly calendar.
+Special events, family programs, and story and craft programs are listed on our monthly calendar.